-Accuser and star witness testifies at R Kelly trial
+Woman describes frequent sex with R Kelly before she was 18

 Kelly, who rose from poverty on Chicago’s South Side to become a star singer, songwriter and producer, knew a conviction in 2008 would effectively end his life as he knew it, and so prosecutors say he conspired to fix that trial.

-According to prosecutors, Kelly told the parents and Jane to leave Chicago, paying for them to travel to the Bahamas and Cancún, Mexico.
+According to prosecutors, Kelly told the parents and Jane to leave Chicago, paying for them to travel to the Bahamas and Cancun, Mexico.
 When they returned, prosecutors say Kelly sought to isolate Jane, moving her around to different hotels.
 When called before a state grand jury looking into the video, Jane, her father and mother denied it was her in it.

-Tears streamed down his face on June 13, 2008, when he was acquitted on all counts of child pornography.
+Tears streamed down his faced on June 13, 2008, when he was acquitted on all counts of child pornography.
 Some of the jurors told reporters after the trial that they weren’t convinced that the female in the video was who state prosecutors said she was.

 Before the 2008 trial, Kelly carried a duffle bag full of sex tapes everywhere he went for years, but some tapes later went missing, according to court filings.
 In the 2000s, bootleg copies of some videos appeared on street corners throughout the U.S.